alexwlchan/alexwlchan.net/src/_posts/2025/2025-12-10-hard-problems-in-social-media-archiving.md

 date: 2025-12-10 11:43:25 +00:00
 title: Hard problems in social media archiving
 summary: Preserving social media is easier said than done.
 What makes it so difficult for institutions to back up the Internet?
-tags:
+topics:
-  - digital preservation
+  - Preserving social media
-  - social media
+  - Tiny archives
 index:
   feature: true
 colors: